k5jae/HamLibSharp/README.md

 # HamLibSharp
 Mono/.NET Binding for the Ham Radio Control Libraries (https://sourceforge.net/p/hamlib/wiki/Hamlib/)

 The goal of this binding is to support desktop platforms HamLib supports.
-Currently tested against Linux (Ubuntu 16.04).
+Currently tested with Linux (Ubuntu 16.04) on both 64 and 32 bit architectures.

-This binding is currently work-in-progress and it should work with most versions of HamLib distros since 1.2, most testing is being done with ~3.1.
+This binding is a work-in-progress and currently targets HamLib git (3.1).
+It can be made to work with earlier versions of HamLib with little effort (some ABI changes with rig_caps).

 What has been tested:
 * Rig VFO Frequency adjustments (both read and write)